Last Updated on: 27th September 2023, 08:21 am

 What Does It Mean When Parrots Grind Their Beaks?

-Instead, the bird is trying to sharpen its beak.
 According to the Manual of Parrot Behavior, parrots use their beaks to:

-- Defend themselves against predators
+- Defend themselves.

 Beak Clicking vs. Beak Grinding

-- Clicking its tongue against its beak
+- Clicking the tongue against the beak.

-- Telling you it’s bored
+- Telling you it’s bored.